Logan-Chayet/CSCI5180_Network_Automation_And_Management/README.md

-all of my coursework for CSCI5180 - Network Automation and Management.
+All of my coursework for CSCI5180 - Network Automation and Management.